THE HML IRB PROCESS

 Expedited Review

-An Expedited IRB Review is permitted for studies where subjects face no more than minimal risk (or for minor changes to a previously approved study).
-Examples are survey research, focus group discussions, observational studies, etc. We have provided an Expedited IRB Review Checklist to help you decide if your study qualifies.
+An Expedited Research Ethics Review is permitted for studies where subjects face no more than minimal risk (or for minor changes to a previously approved study).
+Examples are survey research, interviews, focus group discussions, observational studies, etc. If you believe your study qualifies for an expedited review, make sure to select Expedited Review as the review type when you create your request for ethical review in the online system.
+You will also be asked what category or categories your study is eligible under.
 USDHHS rules require just one member of the IRB for an expedited review (the Chair), although at Health Media Lab, we generally involve two or three IRB members.
 Research may not be disapproved by expedited review.

 Full Board Review